TanushreeBorase/dsa-pathshala/README.md

 7.5) Print the array elements

-7.6) Find min in array
+7.6) Find min in the array

 7.7) Find factorial ❕

+8) Heaps

+8.1) Introduction, Syntax

+8.2) Priority Optimization ✅

+8.3) Magician and chocolates 🍫